-Is the Writing Center the same as the Academic Success Center (ASC)?
+Is the Writing Center the same as Center for Academic Success and Accessibility Services (CASAS)?

 No, they are not the same, however the two centers often work together.
 The Writing Center works with undergraduates, graduates, and faculty to support writing at SCSU.
-While the Writing Center does work with writing tutors, all tutoring appointments and requests to be tutored, or become a tutor, must go through the Academic Success Center.
+While the Writing Center does work with writing tutors, all tutoring appointments and requests to be tutored, or become a tutor, must go through the Center for Academic Success and Accessibility Services.

 Where can I find W-course waivers?
 What are the requirements for students wishing to use a W-course waiver?